 - Who is NOT a member in discernment, nor a licensed, commissioned or ordained minister.

 - Who has a deep love for the United Church of Christ.

 - Whose commitment to justice is theologically grounded.

 - Who affirms the values of the United Church of Christ and who embraces the justice commitments of the Church.

 There are two categories of applications that will be considered

-- An application from a woman who is already professionally engaged in justice work either in the church or in a secular organization that is consistent with the perspective and mandate of the United Church of Christ and Justice and Witness Ministries.
-The committee welcomes applications from African American laywomen that will use the dollars for identified continuing education experience, (classes, workshops, travel, etc.) that will assist in personal skill building to further the work currently engaged in or allow the beginning of work in new areas of challenge and interest.
+- An application from a woman who is already professionally engaged in justice work, either in the church or in a secular organization, that is consistent with the perspective of the United Church of Christ.
+Scholarship funds may be used for identified continuing education (classes, workshops, travel, etc.) that will assist in personal skill building to further current work or allow the start of work in new areas of challenge and interest.

 - An application from a woman pursuing formal higher education as an undergraduate or graduate student who has the qualities, characteristics and commitment to justice consistent with the values outlined above.

 - Applicants may apply for renewal in subsequent years.

 - Recipients are required to submit a report 12 months after the award is granted.